Saqib Ali

-Saqib Ali (Hindi: साकिब अली, Urdu: ثاقب علی; born January 21, 1975) is a former State Delegate in the Maryland House of Delegates, having been elected in 2006 to represent the 39th District.
-Ali is an American of Indian and Pakistani descent.
+Saqib Ali (born January 21, 1975) is an American politician who was a State Delegate in the Maryland House of Delegates, having been elected in 2006 to represent the 39th District.

 Background

 Saqib Ali was born on 21 January 1975 in Chicago, Illinois.
 He is Muslim and credits his parents, who are of Indian and Pakistani descent, as the reason he became involved in politics. "[I am] from a family where they were always having political debates around the house, but then I found out that among all these family members who had all these grand ideas, none of them ever voted.
 There was a sense that, 'I don't like the way things are, but there's nothing I can do about it.'
 I thought: I'm going to show these people."

 Ali moved to Montgomery County, Maryland in 1991 to attend the University of Maryland, College Park.
 He went on to receive Bachelor of Science and Master of Science degrees in Computer Science.